AceyJS/acey/README.md

 import TodoController from '../controllers/todo'

 /*
-   bindControllers is binding the controllers with the store, it takes two parameters:
-     - 1. An array of instanced Controllers
-     - 2. (OPTION) - Object of reducers. (if you still want to work in a redux way on some parts.
+   The bindControllers helper function turns an array of Controller into a reducing function you can pass to createStore.
+*/

-         E.g if you want to connect your router with the store) */ const store = bindControllers([ TodoController ] /*, { router: connectRouter(history) } */  ),
+export default createStore( bindControllers([ TodoController ] /*, { router: connectRouter(history) } */  ))

-export default store
 ```

 <br />